Skip to main content

 UPS large package surcharge

 Next, let us examine international shipments.
-A UPS large package surcharge is applied when its length (longest side of the box) plus girth [(width x 2) + (height x 2)] combined is over 130 inches.
-Incidentally, length does not matter for international packages as they do for domestic.
+A UPS large package surcharge is applied when the package’s length (the longest side of the box) plus girth [(width x 2) + (height x 2)] combined is over 130 inches.
+Incidentally, length does not matter for international packages as it does for domestic packages.

 Commercial